ryanflannery/str2argv/README.md

 Details
 -------
-There are three main functions exported by this library.
+There are three functions exported by this library.

 1. The first converts a string (`str`) to an argc/argv pair:
 ```